Find health information strategically

 |► Focus on 2 or 3 ideas from your question|

-In general, the problem and intervention are defined more clearly in publication titles and abstracts.
+In general, the problem and intervention concepts are more clearly defined in the titles and abstracts of publications.

 |Step 3: Gather search terms|

-Researchers use different terms to describe the same idea.
+Many different words can be used to describe the same idea.

 |Synonyms||hypertension, high blood pressure|

 |Related concepts||cancer, malignancy, tumor|

 Try these additional ways for identifying search terms: